-- Current Santa Maria City Limits

-- Current Sphere of Influence

-- Planned Annexation Area and Sphere of Influence

-- Railroads

-- Freeways and Highways

-- Santa Maria River

-- Water

-- Parks

-- County Boundaries

-- Libraries

-- Public Facility

-Schools

 Santa Maria is served by multiple school districts and institutions that offer high-quality educational opportunities from elementary school through college.
 The Santa Maria-Bonita School District (SMBSD)-the largest district in Santa Barbara County-operates 17 elementary and four junior high schools, while the Santa Maria Joint Union High School District (SMJUHSD) operates five campuses.1 Three of the district's five schools are located in Santa Maria and also serve nearby unincorporated County communities (see Figure PFS-2).
-[The Orcutt Union School District \(OUSD\) operates five elementary schools, one junior high school, and one high school.](#) In addition, there are five private schools in Santa Maria: one elementary school, one high school, three K-8 schools, and one K-12 school.
+The Orcutt Union School District (OUSD) operates five elementary schools, one junior high school, and one high school.
+In addition, there are five private schools in Santa Maria: one elementary school, one high school, three K-8 schools, and one K-12 school.

 Allan Hancock College, a public community college, provides accessible higher education opportunities to the region.
 Its main campus in Santa Maria is the largest of its four campuses and supports thousands of students across over 100 areas of study.
 These institutions form a foundation for lifelong learning and play a vital role in supporting workforce development, community enrichment, and individual advancement.

-[As educational services and facilities are not directly provided by the City of Santa Maria, the City's role and responsibility are limited.
+As educational services and facilities are not directly provided by the City of Santa Maria, the City's role and responsibility are limited.
 However, the City recognizes that to grow properly, adequate school sites must be planned for.
 The continued coordination and input from the area's school districts will be imperative to identify the appropriate location for new schools as a part of planning efforts.
-For more information on the location and distribution of existing and future school sites, please see-with a the PublicCommunity Facility land use designation for existing and future schools, please refer to in the General Plan Land Use Map in the Land Use Element.](#)
+For more information on the location and distribution of existing and future school sites, please see the Community Facility land use designation in the General Plan Land Use Map in the Land Use Element.